Royston Smith: Spitfire Memorial

 In 2018, Smith met with the Minister with responsibility for coastal communities to discuss his campaign to honour the Spitfire and how Southampton could put in a bid to help fund a fitting memorial to the aircraft.
 R. J. Mitchell designed the Spitfire in Southampton and its first flight was from Eastleigh Airport.

 On 28 March 2017, Smith held a Westminster Hall debate in Parliament calling on the Government to help fund The National Tribute to The Royal Air Force in Southampton.
 The debate received support from MPs on all sides of the house.

 In Chancellor Rishi Sunak's first budget in 2020, it was announced that a planned memorial to commemorate the Spitfire is to receive a £3 million grant from the government.
 The year 2020 saw the 80th anniversary of the Battle of Britain.
 Smith said the £6m scheme required matching funding.

 Campaigning

 In 2010, Smith campaigned for Itchen College to retain government funding following government cuts, to protect Southampton's estate regeneration programme and for investment into Woolston shopping parade.

+In 2023, Smith was successful in his campaign to get a new University Technology College (UTC) to open in Southampton.